CycloneDX/guides/SBOM/en/0x30-Use_Cases.md

 identifying potential risks, and supporting incident management.

 There is tremendous benefits in capturing BOMs for assets tracked in a CMDB.
-By including BOMs in a CMDB, organizations can gain a more comprehensive view of their assets, which can help them make more informed decisions about managing their IT/OT infrastructure.
+By including BOMs in a CMDB, organizations gain a more comprehensive view of their assets, which can help them make more informed decisions about managing their IT and OT infrastructure.
+Organizations that integrate SBOMs with a CMDB have the broadest array of possible use cases including DevOps, vendor risk management, procurement, vulnerability response, supply chain management, among others.

-Reduce unused dependencies, standardize libraries, etc

 ## Integrity Verification
 Integrity verification is the process of ensuring that the software components have not been modified or tampered with